mozarzaa/final_project_2020Sp/README.md

 * Yuttawee Kongtananan:
  1)Household revenue, Household expenses, and CPI data cleaning 2)Doctests
- 3)Findings and Analysis, Conclusion, and Limitations of outcome
+ 3)Findings and Analysis, Conclusion, and Limitations of the outcome

 * Eva (Yi-Ting) Huang:
  1)The proposal for project and hypothesis design